Mark Cuban: Investments in startups

 Cuban has also assisted ventures in the social software and distributed networking industries.
 He was an owner of IceRocket, a search engine that scours the blogosphere for content.

-Cuban was a partner in RedSwoosh—a company that uses peer-to-peer technology to deliver rich media, including video and software, to a user's PC—later acquired by Akamai.
+In 2005, Cuban invested $1.7 million in file-sharing company Red Swoosh, co-founded by Travis Kalanick, providing much-needed capital to the company after the early 2000s recession.
+Red Swoosh was acquired by Akamai for $19 million in 2007.
+Kalanick later approached Cuban in 2009 to invest in his next venture Uber at a $10 million valuation.
+Cuban proposed a $5 million valuation, but never heard back from Kalanick.

 He was also an investor in Weblogs, Inc., which was acquired by AOL.

 In 2005, Cuban invested in Brondell Inc., a San Francisco startup making a high-tech toilet seat called a Swash that works like a bidet but mounts on a standard toilet.
 "People tend to approach technology the same way, whether it's in front of them, or behind them", Cuban joked.
 He also invested in Goowy Media Inc., a San Diego Internet software startup.
 In April 2006, Sirius Satellite Radio announced that Cuban would host his own weekly radio talk show, Mark Cuban's Radio Maverick.
 However, the show has not materialized.

 In July 2006, Cuban financed Sharesleuth.com, a website created by former St. Louis Post-Dispatch investigative reporter Christopher Carey to uncover fraud and misinformation in publicly traded companies.
 Experimenting with a new business model for making online journalism financially viable, Cuban disclosed that he would take positions in the shares of companies mentioned in Sharesleuth.com in advance of publication.
 Business and legal analysts questioned the appropriateness of shorting a stock before making public pronouncements which are likely to result in losses in that stock's value.
 Cuban insisted that the practice is legal in view of full disclosure.